This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Picking up an England SIM card for tourists can save you a lot of hassle and make your trip efficient – leaving you more time to explore all of the unusual things to do in London.

-Let’s dive into the best UK SIM cards for tourists, which plans are available and how to get your hands on one.
+Let’s look at the best prepaid UK SIM cards for tourists, what plans are available, and how to get your hands on one!

 Many people think that because London has decent WiFi, they don’t need to invest in a SIM card as a tourist.
 And perhaps you don’t.